Sublim1ng/Redis_Python_Chatbot/README.md

 ## Part 2: Write and run Chatbot.py file

-I define a chatbot class with the .py file with all the functions inside. <br> Something interesting here is to write the Redis command in Python. <br>
+I define a chatbot class in the .py file with all the functions inside. <br> Something interesting here is to write the Redis command in Python. <br>
 After running the .py file, it will return a function list.
 (See the photo below) <br>
 You can always use "!help" to call the list. <br>